phurwicz/hover/README.md

 Check out [@phurwicz/hover-binder](https://github.com/phurwicz/hover-binder) for a complete list of demo apps.

+:flags: Please do not hesitate to post any issues or questions!
+We are very much under active development and appreciate every piece of feedback.

 ## Quick Start

 `Hover` uses [`bokeh`](https://bokeh.org) to build its annotation interface: